 The "CET" is FICPI’s Study & Work Committee (Commission d'Etude et Travail).
-The largest of FICPI's committees with more than 200 members active in one or more of 8 specialised groups.
+The largest of FICPI's committees with more than 200 members active in one or more of seven specialised sub-groups.

 Using highly effective working methods, the CET is able to produce high quality, detailed opinions, often at very short notice.

-Each of the 8 sub-groups has a Chair and Reporter.
-The groups deal with:
+Each of the seven sub-groups has a Chair and Reporter.
+The groups deal respectively with:

 - Trade marks